Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be transferred past the external memory interface in a second.
-It is worked out by multiplying the bus width by its memory clock speed.
-In the case of DDR memory, it should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of information (measured in megabytes per second) that can be transported past the external memory interface in one second.
+The number is worked out by multiplying the interface width by its memory clock speed.
+If it uses DDR RAM, it should be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total texture units of the card by the core speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

 Display Prices